UniMath/agda-unimath/src/synthetic-homotopy-theory/operations-cocones-under-spans.lagda.md

     coherence-square-horizontal-comp-cocone-span
 ```

-### Horizontal composition of cocones under spans with morphisms of arrows
+### Cocones on spans extended on the left by morphisms and equivalences of arrows

 Consider a span `s := A <-f- S -g-> B`, a cocone on `s`, and a [moprhism of arrows](foundation.morphisms-arrows.md) `h : hom-arrow f' f` for some map `f : S' → A'`, as indicated in the diagram